Installing CiviCRM for Joomla¶

 /var/www/JOOMLA_ROOT.
 Adjust paths as needed.

 All CiviCRM code and packages used by CiviCRM (such as PEAR libraries) are included in the compressed CiviCRM distribution files ('tarballs').
 Follow these steps to download and install the codebase:

-- Download the appropriate tarball file from civicrm.org/download within your browser.
+- Download the appropriate tarball file from the CiviCRM website within your browser.
 Tarball file-names include the CiviCRM version.
 For example,

 civicrm-x.x.x-joomla.zip.
 If you have command line access to your server, use

 wgetand the URL of the file to pull a copy directly to your server.
 Then you can skip the next step.

 - Upload this file to a folder in your root Joomla directory.
 Recommended location:

 - Unzip the package, which will create a directory called:

 com_civicrm.
 On cPanel, you can use the File Manager's Extract function to unzip the file you uploaded.

 Note: when installing a new version over an old one, please first check troubleshooting resources below.